 For the broader theoretical frame within which these methods are deployed, see Depth-Oriented Therapy.

-What this work can change.
+What this work can change

 Spiritually integrated therapy can change: